Venafi/VenafiPS/docs/functions/New-VenafiSession.md

 ```

 ### -VcRegion
-TLSPC region to connect to.
+TLSPC region to connect to, tab-ahead values provided.
-Valid values are 'us' and 'eu'.
 Defaults to 'us'.

 ```yaml